BlockchainCommons/seedtool.info/CONTRIBUTING.md

 Simple Pull Requests to fix typos, to document, or to fix small bugs are always welcome.

-We ask that more significant improvements to the project be first proposed before anybody starts to code as an [issue](./issues) or as a [draft Pull Request](./pulls), which is a [nice new feature](https://github.blog/2019-02-14-introducing-draft-pull-requests/) that gives other contributors a chance to point you in the right direction, give feedback on the design, and maybe discuss if related work is already under way.
+We ask that more significant improvements to the project be first proposed before anybody starts to code as an [issue](./issues) or as a [draft Pull Request](./pulls), which is a [feature](https://github.blog/2019-02-14-introducing-draft-pull-requests/) that gives other contributors a chance to point you in the right direction, give feedback on the design, and maybe discuss if related work is already under way.

 ### Use a Consistent Coding Style